microsoft/MixedReality-SpectatorView/samples/SpectatorView.Example.Unity/README.md

 ##### Android

 1. Select `Android` as your target platform using Spectator View's `PlatformSwitcher` (This can be found in the Unity inspector for the `SpectatorView` prefab GameObject).
-2. Include and declare `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.Android.unity` as Scene 0 in your Unity Build Settings.
+2. Include and check `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.Android.unity` as Scene 0 in your Unity Build Settings.
-3. Include and declare `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.HoloLens.unity` as Scene 1 in your Unity Build Settings.
+3. Include and check `MixedReality-SpectatorView/SpectatorView/Scenes/SpectatorView.HoloLens.unity` as Scene 1 in your Unity Build Settings.
 4. `Build and Run` the Android Player through Unity's Build Settings.
 5. Launch `SpectatorView.Example.Unity` on the Android device and connect to the HoloLens device by specifying the HoloLens's IP Address.